 Your doctor may also decide to analyze your urine and blood chemistry.
 Ultrasound or other imaging techniques may be recommended to evaluate the urinary tract.

 Urodynamic tests help your doctor to assess the function of your bladder.

-During the tests, your bladder is filled and then emptied while pressure readings are taken from your bladder and your abdomen.
-The examination involves instilling fluid through a catheter into the bladder and evaluating the bladder’s muscle and nerve function.
-Various parameters are measured, including the pressure within the bladder, the sensation of urgency that you feel when your bladder is filled, and muscle contractions by the bladder wall.
-It may be combined with the use of x-rays or fluoroscopy.
-In that case, the bladder is then filled with a liquid contrast dye.
+During urodynamics tests, your bladder is filled and then emptied while pressure readings are taken from your bladder and your abdomen.
+The examination involves sending fluid through a catheter into the bladder and evaluating the bladder’s muscle and nerve function.
+Various aspects are measured, including pressure within the bladder, the sensation of urgency that you feel when your bladder is full, and muscle contractions by the bladder wall.
+Urodynamics may be combined with the use of x-rays or fluoroscopy, in which case the bladder is filled with a liquid contrast dye.

-In many patients with neurourological disorders, the upper urinary tract—and thus kidney function—is at risk.
-Patients with spinal cord injury or spina bifida have an especially high risk of developing kidney failure.
-Your doctor will watch carefully for any signs or symptoms of a possible deterioration of kidney function.
+In many patients with neurourological disorders, kidney function is at risk.
+Patients with spinal cord injury or birth defects of the spinal cord have an especially high risk of developing kidney failure.
+Your doctor will watch carefully for any signs or symptoms of possible deterioration of kidney function.

 Non-invasive conservative treatment

 Incomplete bladder emptying is a serious risk for urinary tract infection, high pressure inside the bladder (with kidney damage), and incontinence.
 Methods to improve urination are usually necessary.
 Methods can be performed outside the body (non-invasive), by putting a device inside the body (invasive), or using drug therapy (pharmacological).
 An approach should be chosen with your doctor after careful and complete urological assessment.